zephyrproject-rtos/zephyr/tests/kernel/xip/README.txt

 Description:

-This test verifies XIP is working in the microkernel
+This test verifies XIP is working

 --------------------------------------------------------------------------------

 Building and Running Project:

-This microkernel project outputs to the console.
+This project outputs to the console.
 It can be built and executed on QEMU as follows:

     make run